mitrefccace/nginx/README.md

 ### NGINX Configuration
 1. Update the NGINX configuration (/etc/nginx/nginx.conf) as shown below
-1. Verify that they key and cert are properly configured
+1. Verify that both the SSH key and certificate are properly configured
 1. Restart the service
 1. Verify that the service is running (see pidof command above)